ZachariBarnes/SagaSage/README.md

 ## Secret management

 The original repositories relied on environment variables loaded via Terraform to supply credentials.
-For example, the Lambda configuration maps variables like `OPENAI_API_KEY`, `PG_USER` and `PG_PASS` from a `.env` file into the function’s environment【151961939534151†L18-L32】.
+For example, the Lambda configuration maps variables like `OPENAI_API_KEY`, `PG_USER` and `PG_PASS` from a `.env` file into the function’s environment.
 In this consolidated repository **no secret values are stored**.
 You must provide the appropriate values at deployment time (e.g., via AWS Secrets Manager, CI/CD pipeline variables or local `.env` files).
 The copies under `api/`, `db/` and `ui/` reflect the upstream state and have not been modified.

 ## Deployment guidance